opensearch-project/documentation-website/_ingest-pipelines/processors/sparse-encoding.md

 Sparse vectors often have a long-tail distribution of token weights, with less important tokens occupying a significant amount of storage space.
 Pruning reduces index size by removing tokens with lower semantic importance, balancing a slight decrease in search relevance for a more compact index.

-The `sparse_encoding` processor can be used to prune sparse vectors by configuring `prune_type` and `prune_ratio` parameters.
-The following table lists the supported prune options for `sparse_encoding` processor.
+The `sparse_encoding` processor can be used to prune sparse vectors by configuring the `prune_type` and `prune_ratio` parameters.
+The following table lists the supported prune options for the `sparse_encoding` processor.

 | Prune type  | Valid prune ratio | Description  |
 |:---|:---|:---|